About The Project

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.

 For current available start dates please check the calendar on the right.

 Upon your arrival in Victoria Falls, you will be collected at the airport by a representative of the local project team and delivered to your host family accommodation.
 Here you will receive an orientation to help you settle in, find out about your volunteering placement, the local surroundings and meet your fellow volunteers.
 A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.

 - Program Arrival Day: SUNDAY

 - Arrival/Departure Airport: Victoria Falls Airport, Victoria Falls, Zimbabwe (CODE: VFA)

 Accommodation & Meals

-Volunteers joining our team in Victoria Falls are accommodated with one of our carefully selected local host families - which are perfectly located in the safe and convenient suburbs of Chinotimba and Mkhosana in the heart of the Victoria Falls township, within convenient access to local restaurants, cafes and shops and of course the UNESCO world heritage site of the majestic Victoria Falls!
-In most case they provide the volunteer with a private room, but during busy periods you many need to share with other volunteers.
+Volunteers joining our team in Victoria Falls are accommodated with one of our carefully selected local host families - which are perfectly located in the safe and convenient suburbs of Chinotimba and Mkhosana in the heart of the Victoria Falls township, within convenient access to local restaurants, internet cafes and shops and of course the UNESCO world heritage site of the majestic Victoria Falls!
+In most case they provide the volunteer with a private room, but during busy periods you may need to share with other volunteers.
 The families are experienced in hosting international volunteers and will take very good care of you.